 These consolidated financial statements of the Company have been prepared by Management on a going concern basis, which assumes that the Company will realize the carrying value of its assets and satisfy its obligations as they become due in the normal course of operations.
-As of March 31, 2023, the Company had current liabilities in excess of current assets of \$3,070,949 (December 31, 2022 - \$2,842,134), and an accumulated deficit at March 31, 2023 of \$114,816,081 (December 31, 2022-\$114,587,789).
-The ability of the Company to continue as a going concern will depend on attaining a satisfactory revenue level, the generation of cash from operating activities, and the ability to secure additional new financing arrangements and new capital, and the economic recovery of the Canadian and global economies due to the COVID-19 pandemic.
-The impact of continued variants on the global market is uncertain.
-It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or ability to raise funds.
+As of December 31, 2023, the Company had current liabilities in excess of current assets of \$3,878,274 (2022 - \$2,842,134), and a shareholders' deficiency of \$3,785,534 (2022 - \$2,768,580).
+The ability of the Company to continue as a going concern will depend on attaining a satisfactory revenue level, the generation of cash from operating activities, and the ability to secure additional new financing arrangements and new capital.

 The Company will seek to raise additional capital through equity markets, debt markets or other innovative financing arrangements, including partnership or licensing arrangements that may be available for continued operations.
 Material uncertainties exist that may cast significant doubt on the Company's ability to continue as a going concern.
-Although, in the opinion of management, the use of the going concern assumption is appropriate, there can be no assurance that any steps management is taking will be successful.
+Although, in the opinion of Management, the use of the going concern assumption is appropriate, there can be no assurance that any steps Management is taking will be successful.
 These consolidated financial statements do not reflect adjustments in the carrying values of the assets and liabilities, revenues, expenses and the balance sheet classifications that would be necessary if the going concern assumption were not appropriate.
 Such adjustments could be material.